Canon SX60 vs Olympus E-400

 It is notable that the SX60 offers wifi support, while the E-400 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX60 and the E-400 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the E-400 have been discontinued, but can regularly be found used on ebay.
 The E-400 was replaced by the Olympus E-410, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the SX60 and E-400 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Olympus E-400 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX60 or the Olympus E-400 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.